luisico/gold-standard-images/README.md

 - Better description of which variables are set in `site.json`
 - Provide defaults for `site.json` variables in kickstarts and ansible (in case they are not defined in `site.json`)
 - Talk about artifact's size in readme.
+- Document what ansible playbooks do in detail.

 Licence
 -------